JayaniLakshika/Monash_PhD_thesis/06-chap6.html.md

 # Conclusion and future plans {#sec-conclusion}

-The five pieces of work assembled in this thesis share a common theme of advancing Non-linear dimension reduction (NLDR) diagnostics, with a focus on improving the NLDR methods, visual inference, and developing innovative solutions to automate diagnostic processes.
+The four pieces of work assembled in this thesis share a common theme of advancing Non-linear dimension reduction (NLDR) diagnostics, with a focus on improving the NLDR methods, visual inference, and developing innovative solutions to automate diagnostic processes.

 Write one paragraph from each chapter later...

 ## Contributions

-The primary contributions of this research are fivefold.
-Firstly, we develop an algorithm.
-Secondly, we develop a package.
-Next, package for high-dimensional data structures.
-Then, a user study to explore perception and misperception in NLDR representations.
-Lastly, we share a user-focused R package and Shiny app, making the automated diagnostic tools accessible to a broad range of analysts and practitioners.
+The primary contributions of this research are fourfold.
+First, we develop an algorithm.
+Second, a user study to explore perception and misperception in NLDR representations.
+Next, we share a user-focused Shiny app, making the automated diagnostic tools accessible to a broad range of analysts and practitioners.
+Next, we develop a package.
+Lastly, package for high-dimensional data structures.

 The aforementioned R package (and its dependency) is available on CRAN with the latest development versions in the links below: